Ravine Flyer II: History

-Meanwhile, The Gravity Group was hired to construct the ride following CCI's bankruptcy in 2002.
-Construction for the coaster began in 2006, and continued into 2007.
-The ride opened on May 17, 2008.
-Waldameer held an auction to select the first 24 riders, and donated a large portion of the proceeds to the Juvenile Diabetes Research Foundation International.
+Meanwhile, The Gravity Group was hired to construct the ride following CCI's bankruptcy.
+Construction on the coaster began in 2006, and continued into 2007.
+Ravine Flyer II opened on May 17, 2008, 11 years after its first public announcement and 70 years after the closure of the first Ravine Flyer.
+Waldameer held an auction to select the first 24 riders, and donated a large portion of proceeds from the auction and tickets sold on the ride's opening day to the Juvenile Diabetes Research Foundation International.
+One of the first 24 riders was a 93-year-old woman who rode the first Ravine Flyer in her youth.